-As of December 31, 2021, we had approximately 6,800 team members.
-Approximately 280 of these team members are located in Canada and the Philippines; the remainder work remotely in the U.S. or are based in one of our nearly 90 U.S. offices.
+As of December 31, 2022, we had approximately 7,200 team members.
+Approximately 335 of these team members are located in Canada and the Philippines; the remainder work remotely in the U.S. or are based in one of our nearly 80 U.S. offices.
 No Tyler employees are represented by unions.
 We believe our efforts in managing and supporting our workforce are effective, as evidenced by current levels of applicants, team member tenure, and high levels of engagement reported through continuous survey feedback from Tyler team members.
+Before we returned to office in January, the vast majority of team members worked remotely.
+After the return, 39% of team members became either partially or fully office based.

-The majority of Tyler team members worked remotely for most of 2021 until we officially returned to our offices on January 24, 2022.
-Our team continues to work collaboratively with and for our clients and partners across multiple work arrangements: fully office-based, fully remote and a blended approach of office-based and remote work each week which we refer to as flex-work.
+Our team continues to work collaboratively with and for our clients and partners across multiple work arrangements: fully office-based, fully remote and a blended approach of office-based and remote work, which we refer to as flex-work.
 Regardless of where team members work, we do so together to develop for, sell to, implement and support our public sector clients.

-At the end of 2021, Tyler's U.S. workforce was 63% male and 37% female, and women represented 31% of Tyler's leadership.
-In the U.S. our workforce was comprised as follows: 75% White, 8% Asian, 4% Hispanic or Latino, 5% Black or African American, and 8% Other.
-For our U.S. leadership, the breakdown was 97% White, 1% Asian, 0% Hispanic or Latino, 1% Black or African American, and 1% Other.
+At the end of 2022, Tyler's U.S. workforce was 63% male and 37% female, and women represented 42% of Tyler's leadership.
+Our workforce was comprised as follows: 71% White, 7% Asian, 4% Hispanic or Latino, 5% Black or African American, and 13% Other.
+For our leadership, the breakdown was 93% White, 5% Asian, 2% Hispanic or Latino.
 We define leadership as positions which are one or two levels removed from our CEO with management responsibility.
 Race and gender reporting are based on information provided by team members.
-Voluntary workforce turnover (rolling 12-month attrition) was 12.5% as of December 31, 2021.
-This represents an increase over 2020 turnover which decreased during the pandemic.
-The average tenure of our team members is approximately seven years and approximately 26% of our employees have been employed by Tyler for more than ten years.
-The most frequent factor cited by team members leaving Tyler in 2021 was career change with a notable number of team members returning to roles in the public sector or taking roles in the education or healthcare sector.
-Compensation was also cited as a factor.
-Job offer compensation levels for roles in the tech sector continued to increase in the last half of 2021 at levels we have not experienced in well over a decade.
+Voluntary workforce turnover (rolling 12month attrition) was 10% as of December 31, 2022, a decrease from 2021 turnover of 12.5%.
+The average tenure of our team members continues to be approximately seven years and approximately 27% of our employees have been employed by Tyler for more than ten years.
+The most frequent factor cited by team members leaving Tyler in 2022 was career opportunities with compensation also cited as a factor.
+Job offer compensation levels for roles in the tech sector continued to increase in 2022 at levels we have not experienced in well over a decade.